SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning

-\textbf{On-policy two–timescale mechanism.} RSA2C is an online, on-policy method, which means rollouts at each iteration are sampled from the current Gaussian policy $\pi_{h,\Sigma}$ until episode termination.
+\textbf{On-policy two-timescale mechanism.} RSA2C is an online, on-policy method, which means rollouts at each iteration are sampled from the current policy $\pi_{h,\Sigma}$ until termination.
 Parameters are updated on mini-batches drawn from the most recent on-policy trajectories.
-Learning proceeds on two–timescale schedules: a \emph{fast} timescale for the Value Critic and a \emph{slow} one for the Actor.
+Learning proceeds on two-timescale schedules: a \emph{fast} timescale for the Value Critic and a \emph{slow} one for the Actor.
+Since the SHAP attribution is computed from the Value Critic and then used to modulate the Actor and Advantage Critic updates, the critic must evolve on a faster timescale for attribution to remain sufficiently stable before the policy is updated.
 Let ${\alpha^{\mathsf{h}}_t}$ and ${\alpha^{\mathsf{v}}_t}$ be the Actor and Value Critic stepsizes, respectively, satisfying

 \textbf{SHAP-aware kernelization.} SHAP scores rescale state features inside the Mahalanobis weights, so importance weighting influences similarities, gradients, and parameter updates, not only providing a post-hoc explanation in prior works.
-Expectations needed for on-manifold or off-manifold imputations are computed via KME and CME as in RKHS--SHAP, avoiding explicit density models.
+Expectations needed for on-manifold or off-manifold imputations are computed via KME and CME as in RKHS-SHAP, avoiding explicit density models.